Galcedion/imperial-dating-system-js/README.md

 Parameters for idsImperialToModern:
 ```
 ids           - Imperial date to convert.
-Must be provided!
+Must be provided! e.g. '0 001999.M41'
 giveTstmp     - Whether the output format should be an integer timestamp (in milliseconds) or a Date object.
 Default: true (=> timestamp)
+siderealGiven - Whether the Imperial input date is by sidereal (without leap years) or calendric.
+Default: false (=> calendric)
 ```

 ### Output